TL;DR

 RSA quality

-Each Ad Group must have minimum 1 Responsive Search Ad with 10-15 headlines and 4 descriptions.
+Every Ad Group needs a minimum of one Responsive Search Ad with 10-15 headlines and 4 descriptions.

-- Ad Strength is "Good" or "Excellent" — Never "Poor" (Google literally tells you ad is bad)
+- Ad Strength is "Good" or "Excellent" — Never "Poor" (Google is literally telling you the ad is bad)

-- Headlines contain keywords — Minimum 3-4 headline variations with primary keywords from that Ad Group
+- Headlines contain keywords — A minimum of 3-4 headline variations with the primary keywords from that Ad Group

-- USP clear and specific — What differentiates you from competition? (numbers, guarantees, unique benefits)
+- A clear, specific USP — What sets you apart from the competition? (numbers, guarantees, unique benefits)

-- Pinning minimal — Let Google freedom to test combinations (only pin legal/brand requirements)
+- Minimal pinning — Give Google the freedom to test combinations (pin only for legal or brand requirements)

 Extensions (sitelinks, callouts...)

-Extensions increase CTR by 10-15% and take more space on SERP.
-Each campaign must have:
+Extensions increase CTR by 10-15% and claim more space on the SERP.
+Every campaign should have:

-- Sitelinks (min 4) — Links to different pages (categories, about, contact), each relevant for that campaign
+- Sitelinks (min 4) — Links to different pages (categories, about, contact), each relevant to that campaign

 - Structured Snippets — Lists of categories, products, or services (specific, not generic)

-- Call extensions (if relevant) — Phone number directly in ad for high-intent queries
+- Call extensions (if relevant) — A phone number directly in the ad for high-intent queries

 - Location extensions (local businesses) — Address + map pin for local searches

-- Price extensions (eCommerce) — Shows prices directly in ad (eliminates low-budget clicks)
+- Price extensions (eCommerce) — Show prices directly in the ad (weeds out low-budget clicks)

 Mistake

-Ad Strength "Poor", only 3-5 headlines, generic copy that doesn't differentiate from competition
+Ad Strength "Poor", only 3-5 headlines, generic copy that doesn't stand out from the competition

-Solution: Complete RSA to 10-15 headlines (add variations with keywords, numbers, CTA, USP), use all 4 descriptions, remove excess pinning so Google tests combinations.
+Solution: Fill the RSA out to 10-15 headlines (add variations with keywords, numbers, CTAs, and USPs), use all 4 descriptions, and remove excess pinning so Google can test combinations.

 Mistake

-No extensions, or all sitelinks lead to same homepage
+No extensions, or all sitelinks lead to the same homepage

 Category 6: Audiences and remarketing

-Remarketing is the easiest win in Google Ads — people who already visited site convert 3-5x better than cold traffic.
-If Google Ads audit reveals account has no remarketing lists or converter exclusions, that's huge missed opportunity.
+Remarketing is the easiest win in Google Ads — people who have already visited your site convert 3-5x better than cold traffic.
+If the audit reveals an account with no remarketing lists or converter exclusions, that's a huge missed opportunity.

 Recommendation

-Create dedicated remarketing campaigns with higher bid (+50-100% vs cold traffic) and targeted ad copy referencing their previous visit.
-Remarketing has 3-5x better conversion rate, so you can afford higher CPC and still be profitable.
+Create dedicated remarketing campaigns with higher bids (+50-100% vs cold traffic) and targeted ad copy that references the previous visit.
+Remarketing converts 3-5x better, so you can afford a higher CPC and still stay profitable.

-Detailed guide on remarketing strategies and audience segmentation: Remarketing guide for Google Ads.
+For a detailed guide on remarketing strategies and audience segmentation, see: Remarketing guide for Google Ads.

 Category 7: Bidding strategy

-Smart Bidding is powerful tool, but only if you have enough conversions for algorithm to validly learn.
-In practice I see that over 40% of accounts use Smart Bidding with <10 conversions monthly — that can't work.
+Smart Bidding is a powerful tool, but only when the algorithm has enough conversions to learn from.
+Over 40% of the accounts I audit run Smart Bidding with <10 conversions a month — that simply can't work.

 Strategy matches goal and phase